 These application-oriented master studies build on basics of discrete mathematics and optimisation and focuses on digital signal processing of time series to image processing, on designing embedded systems of software and hardware and on software engineering including soft computing.

-These master studies offer you the possibility to deepen your micro- and macroeconomic knowledge on an international level and to further extend your soft skills regarding different cultures.
-All lectures are held in English.
-The third semester is to be spent abroad.
+This Master's programme offers you the opportunity to deepen your knowledge of business administration and economics on an international level and to further develop soft skills in relation to foreign cultures.
+All courses are held in English.
+The third semester is a semester abroad.

 Bachelor graduates who would like to advance their talents in constructing and developing products and machines may consider the master programme in mechanical engineering as the perfect postgraduate studies.
 A bachelor’s degree in mechanical engineering or industrial engineering above average is required for admission to the master studies.